lucj/k0s-family/content/k0s/adding-a-user/_index.md

 $ multipass exec node-1 -- sudo k0s kubeconfig create dave --groups development > dave.kubeconfig
 ```

+{{< callout type="warning" >}}
-:fire: if you use a multi-nodes cluster, make sure to run the above command from a controller node.
-Indeed, the worker Nodes do not have the key required to approve a Certificate Signin Request.
+Important: if you use a multi-node cluster, make sure to run the above command from a controller node.
+Worker Nodes do not have the key required to approve a Certificate Signin Request.
+{{< /callout >}}

 To get a better understanding, extract the client’s certificate from this kubeconfig file and decode it from its base64 representation: